TechEmpower/FrameworkBenchmarks/jetty-servlet/README.md

 # Jetty-9 Benchmarking Test

-This is the undertow portion of a [benchmarking test suite](../) comparing a variety of web development platforms.
+This is the Jetty portion of a [benchmarking test suite](../) comparing a variety of web development platforms.

 ### JSON Encoding Test
 * [JSON test source](src/main/java/hello/HelloWebServer.java)